QuakeCW/visualisation/wiki/Domains.md

 All of the tools below can be invoked via the command line.

-The components of the `plot-domain` tool (plotting source geometry, stations, the domain, and PGV target contours, and `plot-domain` itself) can be invoked as in Python as an API for building your own custom scripts.
+The components of the `plot-domain` tool (plotting source geometry, stations, the domain, PGV target contours, and `plot-domain` itself) can be invoked in Python as an API for building your own custom scripts.
 See the [QuakeCoRE documentation](https://quakecoresoft.canterbury.ac.nz/docs/visualisation.realisation.html) for general API documentation.

 ## Installing the Plotting Tools